 Compliance assistance opportunities occurred from February 1998 to September 1998.
 Compliance assistance workshops and mailings (fact sheets) focused on problem areas that had been identified by the industry.
 To help you assess your own operations, EPA has a manual available entitled "Process-based Self-Assessment Tool for the Organic Chemical Industry".
-This manual can be obtained free of charge through the National Center for Environmental Publications and Information (NCEPI) website or at 1-800-490-9198.
-Provide the title and publication number (EPA Report No. EPA/305/B/97/002, April 1997).
+This manual can be obtained free of charge through the National Service Center for Environmental Publications (NSCEP) website or at 1-800-490-9198.
+Provide the title and publication number (EPA Report No. EPA-305-B-97-002, December 1997).

 Was I Inspected if I Came to a Workshop?

 EPA assured facilities that whether or not you participated in compliance assistance activities (for example, by attending a workshop) did not affect the likelihood that you were inspected.
 EPA encouraged participation in compliance assistance and you were not targeted for an inspection because you attended, unless you disclosed information that reflected an imminent and substantial threat to the environment, which was very unlikely.
 Similarly, your attendance was not a shield against enforcement.